Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Experimental Results

 \subsection{Quantum Oscillation Measurements}

-While early angle-resolved photoemission (ARPES) measurements were unable to resolve a reconstruction of the Fermi surface below the CDW transition, an alternate probe of the bulk band structure is the measurement of quantum oscillations in high-field electron transport measurements.
+A effective bulk probe of the low energy band structure is the measurement of quantum oscillations in high-field electron transport measurements.
 Crystals of the \textit{A}V$_3$Sb$_5$ kagome metals are high mobility metals with low residual resistivity ($\sim0.1~\mu\Omega$-cm) values \cite{ortiz2019new,ortiz2020superconductivity,YangKV3Sb5science}, rendering quantum oscillation measurements an appealing probe for exploring the low temperature electronic structure.

-Figure \ref{fig:SdHTemp} presents a series of temperature-dependent quantum oscillation measurements on stoichiometric crystals of CsV$_3$Sb$_5$ with RRR~$\approx~80$ and with the crystals' $c$-axis parallel to the magnetic field and current driven in the $ab$-plane.
+Figure \ref{fig:SdHTemp} presents a series of temperature-dependent quantum oscillation measurements on stoichiometric crystals of CsV$_3$Sb$_5$ with RRR~$\approx~80$.
+The crystals were mounted with the $c$-axis parallel to the magnetic field while current was driven within the $ab$-plane.
 The normal ``background'' magnetoresistance (MR) was modeled using a power function $\rho_0 \approx \alpha H^\beta + \gamma$ fit over the range from 4\,T to 14\,T. The oscillatory component of the MR was then isolated by subtracting the background MR $\Delta \rho(H) = \rho(H) - \rho_0(H)$.
 Figure \ref{fig:SdHTemp}(a) shows the oscillatory component of the magnetoresistance as a function of temperature and field, and oscillations are seen to persist up to $25$\,K. The oscillation pattern is relatively complex, with multiple harmonics visible by inspection.

 Quantum oscillation data collected at 1.8\,K is isolated in Figure \ref{fig:SdHTemp}(b), where multiple frequency components have been noted by Greek letters.
 At higher fields, we further highlight several regions that show contributions from additional, higher frequency oscillations in Figure \ref{fig:SdHTemp}(c).
 Due to the presence of multiple closely spaced frequencies (discussed in the next paragraph), we have grouped similar frequency components together in this initial inspection of the subtracted data.
 All frequencies persist between different measurements and different crystals.